-The traditional blast beat was the first type of blast beat to be created.
-It originated in the European punk and hardcore movements as a way to create a wall of noise with no rhythmic value whatsoever.
-Death-metal bands from the nineties were the ones responsible for shaping the traditional blast beat to its current form by giving it rhythmic value.
+The traditional blast was the first type of blast beat to be created.
+It originated in the European punk and hardcore movements as a way to create a wall of noise.
+Death metal bands from the nineties were the ones responsible for shaping the traditional blast into its current form by giving it rhythmic value.

 Skank beats are slower versions of traditional blast beats.
 They were being played in the United States and in Europe just before blast beats were first invented.
 You can think of skank beats as punk beats or fast and heavy polkas.

 Once you’ve mastered the blast beat, work on your weaker foot by leading with it.
 This will strengthen that foot greatly and have you working on coordinating the left and right sides of your body.
 You can also move on to learn some heavy metal odd-time drum beats.
 If you’re engrossed in blast beats, then there’s only one next step for you: learn more about them with the hour-long free drum lesson “Derek Roddy’s Tips For Developing Blast Beats.”

 See More »

 Enter your email to get sheet music for 100 of drumming’s biggest songs FREE.